TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

   ---
 #### Emphasize with students...

-#### Curriculum Competencies in Mathematics
+#### Curriculum Competencies:  Computer Science in Mathematics

 Pathfinding is the job of finding the shortest (based on a weight or cost associated with each path segment) path between two points on a network graph.
 The weight or cost would be based on some criteria (such as distance, time, scenery).
 Pathfinding algorithms are used in many applications:  artificial intelligence, navigation, transportation, game design, virtual reality, etc.

+As our networks become bigger, the steps for finding a good path are compuationally expensive.
+This is an ideal job for the computer!

 ---